brownt47/R-For-Data-Science-Solutions/Chapter 3.9.1 Solutions.md

 ```
 ![image](/images/Exercise3.9.1.4b.png)

 Adding `coord_fixed()` will adjust the scales for the x-axis and y-axis to make them equal or more "square".
-Now we see our plotted line looks more like a 45-degree line we expect from `y=x`
+Now we see our plotted line looks more like the 45-degree line we expect from `y=x`

 ```r
 ggplot(data = mpg, mapping = aes(x = cty, y = hwy)) +